halilozel1903/Swift101/README.md

 It is a project that contains various information and examples about the basics of programming with **Swift 5.5** </br>

+## What kind of apps can you develop? 📱 💻 📺 ⌚️
+You can develop applications for desktop, mobile, tablet, tv and smart watches with Swift language.

 ## Project Topics 🏆

 - [Hello World](https://github.com/halilozel1903/Swift101/tree/master/HelloWorld.playground)